clayne/FROST-Fast/README.md

 **NPCs Travel**

 Adds NPCs which travel the world for immersion purposes.
+Disabled by default, but can be enabled by the player if they want to configure the in-game holotape settings.

 **Crossbows of the Commonwealth**